Carlos-D-09/to_do_app/README.md

 After clone the repo into your project folder, enter the folder "to_do_app" and you have to execute, the following commands:
 1. python -m venv venv
 2. . venv/scripts/activate
-3. pip3 install Flask mysql-connector-python python-dotenv
+3. pip3 install Flask mysql-connector-python python-dotenv flask-sqlalchemy mysqlclient

 Now you have to copy the file .env.example and rename it for .env.
 Then you have to edit the default parameters for your parameters.